Spacerat/JoeBot2/readme.md

 _note: this code has not been worked on since 2010.
-Recent commits dates are just the result of a history rewrite_
+Recent commit dates are just the result of a history rewrite_

 # How to install, for complete and utter beginners to everything